Slice Data Transfer

 x

-Supports slice-based data movement, extracting a subset of multi-dimensional tensor data for movement.
+Supports slice data transfer, which extracts subsets of multi-dimensional tensor data for transfer.

 Prototype